willembeltman/EntityFrameworkZip/README.md

 Still evaluating whether switching to a proxy-based system is worth the added complexity.
 Conclusion: not going to do it.

-- [ ] Add recursive removing of child entities, or at least a exception if we detect foreign keys.
+- [X] Add recursive removing of child entities, or at least a exception if we detect foreign keys.
+(Done in 1.0.10)

 ---